ckeditor/ckeditor4-docs/guides/dev/features/codesnippet/README.md

 ## How do I apply highlighting to my page?

 First of all you will need to load the `highlight.js` script and styles to your page.
-You can either reuse a copy of `highlight.js` placed in `ckeditor/plugins/codesnippet/lib/highlight` direcotry or download your own copy from [highlight.js download page](http://highlightjs.org/download).
+You can either reuse a copy of `highlight.js` placed in `ckeditor/plugins/codesnippet/lib/highlight` directory or download your own copy from [highlight.js download page](http://highlightjs.org/download).

 Attach it to the `head` section of your page, e.g.